 Further, some foreign countries, such as Canada and India, require that a medical device company's manufacturing facility be certified for compliance with the ISO 13485, an international standard for quality systems management.
 The International Organization for Standardization ("ISO") is the world's largest developer of standards with 148 member countries.
-Given the expense and length of the ISO certification process, ABI currently has not pursued ISO certification for its manufacturing facility which may limit the Company's ability to launch selling initiatives, of certain products, within international markets such as India and Canada.
+Given the expense and length of the ISO certification process, ABI is in the process of investigating the cost and time commitments necessary to pursued ISO certification for its manufacturing facility.
+If such certification is not possible to obtain with its current personnel resources, it may limit the Company's ability to launch selling initiatives, of certain products, within international markets such as India and Canada.
 ABI may not be able to obtain foreign regulatory approval on a timely basis, if at all and to do so may cause ABI to incur additional costs or prevent ABI from marketing its products in foreign countries, which may have a material adverse effect on its business and results of operations.